lilwalta/web-design-team/README.md

 * Finally, our color pallete may need to change but since I added all colors as root in CSS that is an easy fix. <br>

 FINAL LAYOUT:
-Index is just a home page, tell me if you want to remove like the appointment scheduler or something then we need to add a news section on recent mental health charities, events, and so on.<br>
-Disorders page is just some quick cards with a modal preview then full articles written on disorders<br>
-Take action will be a things you can do, charities and finally goals/motives of the website<br>
+Take action will be a things you can do, charities and finally goals/motives of the website<br><br>
 A resources page will have some contact info using a database to find your area to find local helplines then the national helplines will be on there.
-The data will show graphs on things like mental health in certain areas then what are money will go to/has gone too.<br>
+The data will show graphs on things like mental health in certain areas then what are money will go to/has gone too. this will be added onto with animations, interactive charts, and geolocation<br><br>
 The forum will be a signup/login page then the forum (will probably be hard to setup this will be a 3 person thing during a meeting)<br>
 Final thing I want to work on together is making sure parts of the website are actually relevant to mental health like color scheme, info, footer, etc.<br>